-This article is a deep-dive look at how real estate gets impacted when stocks fall.
+Are you wondering how real estate performs when stocks sell off?
+This article is a deep-dive look at how real estate gets impacted when there is turmoil in the stock market like we saw most recently in Mach 2020.
 Given real estate is a hard asset, real estate generally outperforms during times of uncertainty.

 When the S&P 500 initially corrected by 10% in 2020, I immediately thought to myself: thank goodness for bonds, cash, and real estate!
 I had bought a slightly larger home last year with stock proceeds and existing cash.

 Bonds were looking fantastic as investors piled into safe havens.
 At one point, some bond ETFs looked like the famed parabolic internet stocks of 2000.
 Given real estate is considered a close cousin of bonds, real estate prices were surely rising as well.

 However, at some point, investors will stop buying real estate and even bonds out of fear that an economic collapse will take down even the most defensive of assets.

 One of those points came on Thursday, March 12 when the S&P 500 declined by 10%, the Vanguard Real Estate ETF VNQ declined by ~10%, municipal bond funds declined by 4 – 6% and even Treasury bonds declined by 1 – 3%.
 March 12 was a day that wasn’t supposed to happen, but it did.

 Let’s have a discussion on how low stocks have to go before they start negatively impacting real estate prices.
 We’ll talk intuitively about the level of price declines and duration.
 I’ll also highlight historical price comparisons between the two.